c-mendoza/RemoteRemote/README.md

 Any unknown data types will be treated as Strings, so technically you'll still be able to edit them, albeit not very conveniently.

 ### Adding New Types
 You can add support for new types by creating the appropriate Widget, serializer, and deserializer.
 Take a look at the `OFParameterController` constructor to see how types are added to the system.
-Note that any new data types need to be supported by `ofxRemoteParameters::Server`, and that the 'stringification' of the parameter needs to jive between RemoteRemote and the Server.
+Note that any new data types need to be supported by `ofxRemoteParameters::Server`, and that the 'stringification' of the parameter needs to be implemented in both RemoteRemote and the Server.